 Take small steps first, they should build confidence for bigger ones.
 Polls show strong public support for keeping the euro, and for fixing it.
 The public restlessness that has taken hold across the world in the last few years does have its opportunities.

 * An essay published on TIME Online on 23 June 2017: "Why It's No Longer Possible for Any Country to Win a War" -- considered the question of why, in the post-WW2 world, nobody ever seems to win a war any longer.
 The author, Yuval Noah Harari of the Hebrew University of Jerusalem, starts out by pointing out just how peaceful the world has become since the last of the world wars; now, fewer people die today from human violence than from traffic accidents, obesity, or even suicide.
-Roughly 5% of people died in wars in the old days, now it's only 1%.
+Roughly 5% of deaths were from wars in the old days, now it's only 1%.

 Unfortunately, international tensions and hostilities are growing, with military expenditures rising in pace.
 There are fears that, echoing the catastrophic rush to world war in 1914, in 2017 some incident in the Syrian Desert or some "damn-fool thing" in the Korean Peninsula might ignite a global conflict.
 In reality, there's a huge difference between 1914 and 2017.
 The decades preceding 1914 had been the last great age of imperialism, in which the Great Powers were engaged in a mad scramble to seize more territories.
 The most successful of the imperialists, Great Britain, controlled a far-flung empire around the globe.